-What is Past is Prologue explores a history re-visioned and investigates what our past, present and future might look like if the images that we use to make sense of our history to imagine and set context for the future, ceased to exist as we know them.
+What is past is prologue.
+What happens when the images in photographs that make sense of our history no longer exist?
+What is possible for the future?What is Past is Prologue explores a history re-visioned and investigates what our past, present and future might look like if the images that we use to make sense of our history to imagine and set context for the future, ceased to exist as we know them.

-This body of work is in progress.
+This series is currently in progress.